Adventure into Myanmar

-Colby Brown is a photographer, photo educator and author based out of Boulder, Colorado.
-Specializing in landscape, travel and humanitarian photography, his photographic portfolio spans the four corners of the globe.
+Colby Brown is a photographer, photo educator and author based out of Eastern Pennsylvania.
+Specializing in landscape, travel and humanitarian photography, his photographic portfolio spans the four corners of the globe and all 7 continents.
 Not too long after picking up his first digital camera in 2006, Colby was leading workshops for National Geographic in South America, further spurring his love for both travel and photo education.
 In 2011, he founded The Giving Lens, an organization that blends photo education with support for various non-governmental organizations (NGO) and causes around the world, such as child education, clean drinking water projects, and women’s rights.

 No one wants to miss out on a trip of a life time…but things do happen.
 In those situations, the following applies…

 All cancellations are subject to a minimum of a $150 service charge.
 In addition, if you cancel and your spot is otherwise filled, you will be refunded the full amount you have paid (minus the $150 service charge).
 However if you cancel and your spot is not filled, the following fee schedule applies: